 KEEPING A GAMING JOURNAL

 In addition to keeping a gaming log, I also keep a gaming journal.
 Several, in fact.
-I keep a journal by my game stand and stop to record game thoughts, impressions etc. after a level is defeated.
+I keep a journal by my game stand and stop to record game thoughts, impressions etc. after a level is defeated, or in the case of RPGs, after a playing session has concluded.
 I have four journals filled with SNES goodness:

 For my SNES resurrection in January 2006, I knew better this time around to not just log my game acquisitions, but also my game playing experiences, as I always intended to create one big SNES topic where I could document my SNES journey.
 I knew a game playing experience journal would come in handy for the message board topic, but of course, I ended up with my own site and now can really see how helpful these journals are!